Xiangyu2019/Multipartite-Co-clustering/README.md

 ## Data

-The data essential for executing the framework's scripts can be found in the repo
+All the essential data required to run the scripts within the framework are conveniently located within the repository.
+This ensures you have immediate access to the necessary datasets for executing the framework's functionalities seamlessly.

 ## Contributing